Loading

 I'm Sarthak, an engineer based in New Delhi.
 I build production AI agent systems for US tech companies, focused on the unglamorous parts most AI consultants skip: permissions, audit trails, evals, and rollback.
 If you can't show your security team how an agent works, you can't ship it.

-For the last two years, I've worked on AI training and agent systems via Turing, Ignitech, and G2i, on projects for OpenAI, Anthropic, Meta, and others.
+For the last two years, I've worked on AI training and agent systems via Turing, IgniteTech, and G2i, on projects for OpenAI, Anthropic, Meta, and others.
 That work taught me what production-grade AI systems require beyond the demo.
-Now I'm bringing that into agent builds for US tech companies that need real workflow automation without the data egress risk.
+Now I'm bringing that into agent builds for US tech companies that need agents doing real work, with control over what they can do and proof of what they did.

 Common questions